 The web is constantly changing.
 Each year we see design and functionality trends come and go and the last couple of years have seen a major shift in how websites are design and viewed by the end user.
 The constant change in web design can be overwhelming to businesses looking to launch a new website or revamp an existing site.

-From glossy and complex layouts through to minimal, streamlined and flat design; the design industry is an evolving process that changes dramatically every 12 months.
+From glossy and complex layouts through to minimal, streamlined and flat design; the website design industry is an ever updating process that seems evolve every 12 months.

-While design patterns change every year, one thing for certain to stay is responsive design.
+While design patterns change every year, one major trend that’s here to stay is responsive web design.
 Website design is merely the process of story telling.
-Each business needs to tell their story and somehow stand out from their competition; and if your website is utilising the latest design trends, that sure can help.
+Each business needs to tell their story and somehow stand out from the competition; if your website is utilising the latest design trends, that sure can help.

 Below are 10 web design trends that are set to dominate 2016.

 We all know a fixed-width website is not acceptable in today’s day and age.
 With more and more users turning to their handheld devices to browse the web, it’s crucial that your website responds to all device sizes and when it comes to search rankings, Google is literally crushing sites that don’t offer a mobile-friendly experience.

 If your users can’t fully experience and enjoy your website while using their phones, then your whole site needs to be revised.

 In 2016, design will be all about the user.
 User experience (UX) will indeed be the new black.
 To be honest, no one will care about how cool your design looks, if it’s not usable.

 Engaging your users really comes at the front in 2016.
 It will be really difficult for you to grow your online business if you don’t take user experience into account.